vendasta/repository-mapper/README.md

   repository-mapper [flags] repos...

 Flags:
+      --auth-token string    Github auth token
   -b, --branch-name string   The branch to create.
 Should be globally unique.
-  -d, --description string        Description of the PR -h, --help                      help for repository-mapper -p, --make-pr                   Create a PR in each repo after running the script -o, --org string                The github organization the repos live in. (default "vendasta")
+  -d, --description string   Description of the PR
+  -h, --help                 help for repository-mapper -p, --make-pr              Create a PR in each repo after running the script -o, --org string           The github organization the repos live in. (default "vendasta") -s, --script string        Path to the script to run in each repository -t, --title string         Title of the PR
-      --rsa-key-file string       (optional) The location of an rsa key with github permissions (default "/Users/cpenner/.ssh/id_rsa")
-      --rsa-key-password string   (optional) The password for your ssh key if you have one configured -s, --script string             Path to the script to run in each repository -t, --title string              Title of the PR
+      --user-name string     Github user name

 ```

 Pass as many repositories as you like as positional arguments.
 Simply provide the short-form name of the repo; e.g. 'my-repo' or 'another-repo'.
 The organization name will automatically be appended.

 To use all recently updated repositories in the organization, see [using all repositories](#all-repositories).

+### Auth

+Currently we need to use a github username and auth token to authenticate the repo mapper, to generate an auth token see [this article](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 ## Script